 No. In order to maintain good relationships with property managers, stores and to be fair, walk abouts are only allowed in non-commercial areas.
 All booth sales must be coordinated through the council, including driveway booths.

 Join the 2020 Walkabout Feb.
 21 - 23!

 What is a Walkabout?

-A Girl Scout(s) or Girl Scout troop walks the neighborhood selling cookies door-to-door in a residential area with adult supervision, and visit cookie customers you may have missed in January...or who might need to restock their favorites!
+A Girl Scout(s) or Girl Scout troop walks the neighborhood selling cookies door-to-door in a residential area with adult supervision, and visit cookie customers you may have missed...or who might need to restock their favorites!

 Decided on your strategy for selling directly – now what?

 Here are our answers to some frequently asked questions:

 Can I have a Walkabout in a shopping center, park or other public area?

 Can we do a Walkabout as a troop at one of our meetings?